Piraeus Port Buildings

 Right next to the Ministry's headquarters, we can find the main port's two drydocks: the Main Vassiliadis Drydock and the Small Vassiliadis Drydock.
 The first one can fit regular conventional ferries and yachts, while the second one can fit small ferries, landing craft, double-ended ferries, tugs and other traditional boats.
 On the small drydock is the ATHINA P of Athinais Lines, which operates on the Perama-Salamina line.

-The drydock is seen in the background in the left side of this picture.
+The drydock is seen in the background of this picture.
 Next to it is the floating museum HELLAS LIBERTY, a former Liberty ship.
 She is one of the only three surviving members of her class, which operated for the United States during World War II.
 The class had 2710 ships.
 This one was donated to Greece by the United States in 2008 and she opened as a museum in 2010.

 The Main Vassiliadis Drydock.
 In this picture it refits the FAST FERRIES ANDROS, Fast Ferries' most recent acquisition, one month before she began her service from Rafina to the Cyclades.
 She spent her service on the Rafina-Syros-Tinos-Mykonos line during the summer of 2015, and is now on the company's main line: the Rafina-Andros-Tinos-Mykonos line.